DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 Mél Hogan and M.E.
 Luka

-Never forget that Google collects data for a commercial purpose.
+>*Never forget that Google collects data for a commercial purpose.
 It is not a public archive.
-Besides this, the Google search engine is getting more and more ‘polluted’, coming up with useless and predictable search outcomes. - Geert Lovink [^1]
+Besides this, the Google search engine is getting more and more ‘polluted’, coming up with useless and predictable search outcomes.* - Geert Lovink [^1]

-For the Society of the Query Reader, we present here segments of a conversation done via email, inspired by interventions into Google ‘suggestions’, collected and compared over time.
+For the *Society of the Query Reader*, we present here segments of a conversation done via email, inspired by interventions into Google ‘suggestions’, collected and compared over time.
 The discussion is between communications and media consultant and doctoral scholar M.E.